BitByLogics/Minecraft-Texture-Hex/README.md

 JSON files mapping Minecraft texture files and bukkit material enums to their **dominant hex colors**.
 Each key is the **texture name/enum name** (without file extension), and each value is a **hex color code** representing the primary color of that texture.

-This file is useful for:
+These files are useful for:

 - Resource pack development
 - Mods or plugins that need texture-based color data